Bhacaz/label-regex/README.md

 This action will use a regex to **automatically create** and assign label to a Pull Request.
 It can be useful when working with ticket number or pattern for naming branch of PR title.

+When the regex have multi groups, the action will use the first matching group.

 ## Variables

 |Variable| Required | Default               | Possible values                      | Description                                                                                                          |